akwarii/asc/README.md

 **Model Optimizations:**

-- [ ] Try to make use of GraphNorm instead of LayerNorm
+- [ ] Try to make use of GraphNorm instead of LayerNorm in CEGANN
-- [ ] GATv2 attention mechanism
+- [ ] GATv2 and EGAT attention mechanism
+- [ ] Look into the loss function proposed in DeepGAT
+- [ ] Residual connections to avoid over-smoothing for deeper GNN ?

 **Datasets**

-- [x] Classes must be mapped in the range 0..num_classes instead of 0..229, if not PyG always assumes 230 classes
 - [ ] Make use of T.ToSparseTensor if models are changed as subclasses of PyG MessagePassing

 **Data augmentation/transformations**

 - [ ] Node dropout
-- [ ] Better handle the probability to apply the transformations
+- [ ] Always apply transformations and change default stddev
+- [ ] DropEdge and/or PairNorm to avoid over-smoothing ?

 **Graph Creation:**